Pinafore/nlp-hw/lr_sgd_qb/README.md

 Overview
 --------

 In this homework you'll implement a stochastic gradient ascent for logistic regression and you'll apply it to the task of determining whether an answer to a question is correct or not.
+This is the **buzzer** task that we'll be using in subsequent homeworks, so play attention!

 This will be slightly more difficult than the last homework (the difficulty will slowly ramp upward).
 You should not use any libraries that implement any